g-martens/ansible-references/Jinja Templates/README.md

     mtu: 1500
     dns: 172.25.250.254
 ```
-What we want to do, is to take somne values, and place this in the /etc/hosts file.
+What we want to do, is to take some values, and place this in the /etc/hosts file.

 We can do this as follows:
 ```JINJA